Homo Sum Positive Psychology Interventions (Part Three).

 Take a deep breath in, and breathe out.
 Notice the state of your mind and how you feel after this meditation.
 When you’re ready, you may open your eyes.

-Another mind-clearing meditation is to watch the clouds, flams of a fire (or a candle) or foaming waves at the seaside.
+Another mind-clearing meditation is to watch the clouds, the flames of a fire (or a candle), or the foaming waves at the seaside.
 Don’t try to make sense of what you see.
 Don’t try to find patterns or judge what you see.
 Just see them (or see and hear).
 When you notice a thought creeping into your mind, gently return to seeing and hearing.

-It’s easier to start your looking and listening meditation with natural objects (clouds, flames or waves), as they are less likely to induce distracting thoughts.
-However, with practice, you can look at anything (cars or people passing by) and “just listen and look”.
+It’s often easier to begin looking-and-listening meditation with natural things like clouds, flames, or waves, since they are less likely to distract you.
+With practice, you can use anything, like cars or people passing by, and simply listen and look.

-Let go of each thought after counting it unless it’s particularly stubborn and so grabby that you cannot.
+Let go of each thought after counting it, unless it’s particularly stubborn and so grabby that you cannot.
 In that case, you may want to delay your meditation to another time and take notice of that thought.
 The information it gives you could be crucial.
-Thoughts related to our fears and desires are the most challenging for people to let go of.
+Thoughts about our fears and desires are the most difficult for people to let go of.
 On the other hand, if no thought comes to your mind, just say “no thought” or relax and enjoy a moment of clarity.
 Otherwise, count your thoughts, including “I didn’t have many thoughts” or “Was that thought number seven or eight?

-Yoga consists of physical and mental exercises that originated in ancient India (around the 5th and 6th centuries BCE).
-There is a wide variety of yoga schools (practices), but most people in the Western world practise hatha yoga.
-Yoga is a disciplined method for attaining mental and physical strength, a technique for enhancing self-control (self-regulation) and a school of philosophy (darsana).
+Yoga is a set of physical and mental exercises that began in ancient India, around the 5th or 6th century BCE.
+There are many types of yoga, but most people in the West practice hatha yoga.
+Yoga is a disciplined way to build mental and physical strength and improve self-control, and it is also a school of philosophy.

 Resources and Further Reading